cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 External triggering is relatively more complicated, and is documented separately in :ref:`Section External Triggers`.

 Success Triggers
 ^^^^^^^^^^^^^^^^

-The default, with no trigger type specified, is to trigger off the upstream task succeeding:
+The default, with no trigger type specified, is to trigger off of the upstream task succeeding:

 .. code-block:: cylc